 2.3.
-Validation of the framework on simulated data
+Simulated data

-We first sought to validate our pipeline on simulated data containing cross-regional causal modulations as well as co-activations.
+We first sought to validate our pipeline on simulated data examples containing crossregional causal modulations as well as co-activations.
 To do so, we considered parameters resembling those of the assessed experimental data (see the following section) as much as possible.
-We simulated activity time courses for R=45 regions, for a total of S=135 subjects and T=1190 time points per subject.
+We thus considered simulated activity time courses for R = 45regions, for a total of S = 135 subjects and T = 1190 time points per subject.